modamaan/voice-prescription/README.md

 - [Download and Use Desktop](./docs/DOWNLOAD_AND_USE.md)
 - [Desktop Release Runbook](./docs/RELEASE_RUNBOOK.md)

-OpenScribe is not HIPAA compliant yet.
+Voice Prescription is not HIPAA compliant yet.
 The team is actively working toward HIPAA compliance.

 ## Demo